-At Acupuncture Therapeutics of Stanislaus County (ATOSC), we support the incorporation of Yoga with acupuncture treatment to promote natural health and wellness.
+At Acupuncture Therapeutics of Stanislaus County (ATOSC) in Modesto, CA, we support the incorporation of Yoga with acupuncture treatment to promote natural health and wellness.
 Historically, the approach to preventing disease in America has involved some form of aerobic exercise.
 However for many Americans with pre-existing conditions, those with muscle and joint pain, those who are older, or those who simply do not enjoy high-impact workouts, exercise is generally avoided altogether.
 But now researchers have found that low-impact yoga workouts are beneficial in improving various risk factors for disease.

 What is Yoga?